carlomt/docker-geant4course/README.md

 ```
 defaults read org.xquartz.X11
 ```
-To have GLX acceleration you must enable it with:
+To enable GLX acceleration, you must activate it with:
 ```
 defaults write org.xquartz.X11 enable_iglx -bool true
 ```
-restart XQuartz again.
-You can check if GLX is now enabled again with:
+Restart XQuartz again.
+You can verify if GLX is enabled with:
 ```
 defaults read org.xquartz.X11
 ```
-Finally, you have to allow X11 forwarding to local containers:
+Finally, allow X11 forwarding to local containers:
 ```
 xhost +localhost
 ```